biosimulators/Biosimulators_pyNeuroML/CONTRIBUTING.md

 The repository follows standard Python conventions:

 * `README.md`: Overview of the repository
-* `biosimulators_pyneuroml/`: Python code for a BioSimulators-compliant command-line interface to PyNeuroML
+* `biosimulators_pyneuroml/`: Python code for a BioSimulators-compliant command-line interface to pyNeuroML
 * `tests/`: unit tests for the command-line interface
 * `setup.py`: installation script for the command-line interface
 * `setup.cfg`: configuration for the installation of the command-line interface